 “With Life Without Barriers, the difference is that I don’t have to ask.
 People come up to me and say, ‘Is that door OK?
 Is that workspace OK?’
 They are more proactive.”

-Paul has been in the workforce for nearly 40 years, including the last seven years at Life Without Barriers, and has seen the change in inclusion of people with disability over that time.
+Paul has been in the workforce for nearly 40 years, including the last nine years at Life Without Barriers, and has seen the change in inclusion of people with disability over that time.

 “I have cerebral palsy that affects my mobility.
-I used to use a walking stick but I’ve been in a wheelchair for the past few years.
+I use a walking stick and I’ve been in a wheelchair for the past few years.

 “It doesn’t affect my ability to do my work – my job involves not just the core accounting skills, but also the ability to communicate ideas and explain financial things to non-financial people.